-The U.S. Army Chemical Materials Activity (CMA) recently returned to Pine Bluff Arsenal (PBA), Ark., for its second mission to destroy recovered chemical warfare materiel (RCWM).
-Starting early this month, CMA’s Recovered Chemical Materiel Directorate (RCMD) is using its transportable Explosive Destruction System, or EDS, to neutralize chemical warfare materiel recovered during environmental remediation efforts at PBA.
-Collectively, the destruction site is known as the Pine Bluff Explosive Destruction System, or PBEDS for short.
+The U.S. Army Chemical Materials Activity (CMA) this month is resuming operations to destroy recovered chemical warfare materiel (RCWM) at Pine Bluff Arsenal (PBA), Arkansas.
+The CMA Recovered Chemical Materiel Directorate (RCMD) is using its transportable Explosive Destruction System, or EDS, to neutralize the chemical warfare items, which were recovered during environmental remediation efforts at PBA.
+Collectively, the RCWM destruction site is known as the Pine Bluff Explosive Destruction System, or PBEDS.

-The U.S. Army Corps of Engineers (USACE) resumed environmental remediation activities in February 2017, discovering thousands of buried chemical warfare items intended for use during World War II.
+Since February 2017, the U.S. Army Corps of Engineers (USACE) has been conducting environmental remediation activities at PBA.
+During this ongoing operation, workers recovered thousands of buried chemical warfare items intended for use during World War II.
 Historically, burial of chemical weapons was an internationally accepted practice for safe disposal.
-Periodically, chemical warfare materiel is recovered from formerly used defense sites or active arsenals such as PBA during remediation efforts.
+Periodically, chemical warfare materiel is recovered during remediation efforts on formerly used defense sites or active arsenals such as PBA.

 This is RCMD’s fourth destruction mission at PBEDS.
 “We have a proud history at Pine Bluff Arsenal and are committed to continuing safe, secure and environmentally sound operations,” said Mr. Donald Benton, Director, RCM.
 “We are grateful for our partnership with the Arsenal and its workforce who make every operation a success.”